+- Can you help me, please? / Will you help me, please?

 - 1. Give me your email address.

 - 2. Write your telephone number.

 - 3. Tell me the country code for Saudi Arabia.

 - 4. Spell your name.

-- 5. Repeat that.

-B-- Practice the requests and offers with a partner.
+File requests and offers with a partner.
 Your partner agrees, accepts, or refuses.
 Then change roles.
+Ministry of Enhember to be polite.